novoalab/nanoRMS2/README.md

 ## Citation

 If you find this work useful, please cite:

 Leszek P. Pryszcz<sup>#,</sup>\*, Anna Delgado-Tejedor\*, Sonia Cruciani\*, Rebeca Medina, Laia Llovera and Eva Maria Novoa<sup>#</sup>
 (2023)
-*De novo* basecalling of m6A RNA modifications at single-molecule and single-nucleotide resolution using direct RNA nanopore sequencing
+*De novo* basecalling of m6A RNA modifications at single-molecule and single-nucleotide resolution using direct RNA nanopore sequencing.
 In preparation.